moov-io/achgateway/docs/upload.md

 ## AuditTrail

 Part of Nacha's guidelines and operational best practices is to save ACH files we send off for a period of time.
-This allows us to investigate customer issues and calculate analytics on those files. ach-conductor stores these files in an S3 compatiable bucket and encrypts the files with a GPG key.
+This allows us to investigate customer issues and calculate analytics on those files. achgateway stores these files in an S3 compatiable bucket and encrypts the files with a GPG key.

-Example GCS storage location: `gcs://ach-conductor-audittrail/files/2021-05-12/:shard-key:/*.ach`
+Example GCS storage location: `gcs://achgateway-audittrail/files/2021-05-12/:shard-key:/*.ach`